Edgar Cayce: Final years

 Cayce attained further national prominence in 1943 after the publication of "Miracle Man of Virginia Beach" in Coronet magazine.

 From June 1943 to June 1944, Cayce did 1,385 readings.

 In August 1944, Cayce collapsed.
 When he took a reading on his situation, he was instructed to rest until he was well or dead.
 He and Gertrude went to the Virginia mountains, where he had a stroke in September.
 He died on January 3, 1945, at age 67.
 Cayce was buried in Riverside Cemetery in Hopkinsville, Kentucky.
 His wife Gertrude died three months later.

+1999 posthumous publication

+Approximately half a century after Cayce's death it was discovered he had written an autobiographic memoir about his life.
+The memoir was compiled and edited by A. Robert Smith and published by St. Martin's Press under the title My Life as a Seer: The Lost Memoirs.
+This memoir was later made available in e-book form by Macmillan Publishers.
+It can be viewed in the Internet Archive.

 Legacy

 Gina Cerminara wrote the 1950 book, Many Mansions, which explores Cayce's work.
 In 1963, psychic Ruth Montgomery popularized Cayce's catastrophic predictions she described as a 'polar shift'.
 In 1967, journalist Jess Stearn authored a Cayce biography titled The Sleeping Prophet.
 A book on Cayce and Atlantis was published in 1968.

 In 1968, Curt Gentry's novel The Last Days of the Late, Great State of California told of a cataclysmic California earthquake that had been foretold by Cayce in 1941.

 In 1970, David Kahn's work My Life With Edgar Cayce was posthumously published.
 1970 saw the publication of a book on Cayce's readings on the Dead Sea Scrolls.
 Cayce's two sons, Edgar Evans Cayce and Hugh Lynn Cayce, wrote The Outer Limits of Edgar Cayce's Power in 1971.
 In 1974, Cayce's predictions were cited in a book titled California Superquake: 1975-77.
 In 1978, Cayce's followers reported a collaboration with Stanford Research Institute, a psychic research group unaffiliated with Stanford University.
 In the 1980s, New Age author Lori Toye popularized the "I Am America" map inspired by Cayce's prediction of Earth Changes.

 Religious historian Mitch Horowitz credits Cayce with popularizing core themes of New Age spirituality, particularly the concept of religious universalism, noting in 2019: "Cayce's teachings sought to marry a Christian moral outlook with the cycles of karma and reincarnation central to Hindu and Buddhist ways of thought, as well as the Hermetic concept of man as an extension of the Divine.
 Cayce's references elsewhere to the causative powers of the mind — 'the spiritual is the LIFE; the mental is the BUILDER; the physical is the RESULT' — melded his cosmic philosophy with tenets of New Thought, Christian Science, and mental healing."